Molten carbonate fuel cell: Materials

-Due to the high operating temperatures of MCFC's, the materials need to be very carefully selected to survive the conditions present within the cell.
+Due to the high operating temperatures of MCFCs, the materials need to be very carefully selected to survive the conditions present within the cell.
 The following sections cover the various materials present in the fuel cell and recent developments in research.

 Anode

 The anode material typically consists of a porous (3-6 μm, 45-70% material porosity) Ni based alloy.
 Ni is alloyed with either Chromium or Aluminum in the 2-10% range.
 These alloying elements allow for formation of LiCrO2/LiAlO2 at the grain boundaries, which increases the materials' creep resistance and prevents sintering of the anode at the high operating temperatures of the fuel cell.
 Recent research has looked at using nano Ni and other Ni alloys to increase the performance and decrease the operating temperature of the fuel cell.
 A reduction in operating temperature would extend the lifetime of the fuel cell (i.e. decrease corrosion rate) and allow for use of cheaper component materials.
 At the same time, a decrease in temperature would decrease ionic conductivity of the electrolyte and thus, the anode materials need to compensate for this performance decline (e.g. by increasing power density).
 Other researchers have looked into enhancing creep resistance by using a Ni3Al alloy anode to reduce mass transport of Ni in the anode when in operation.